The United States Air Force Thunderbirds poised on the runway, waiting for the morning fog to clear

 Lt.
 Gen Howard Arnold Craig

 In 1938, a representative of the Army Air Corps came to Tampa to speak with city officials about the possibility of holding air maneuvers in the area.
 Major “Pinky” Craig, who retired as an Air Force Lieutenant General, discussed the desired air exercises with then Tampa Mayor Robert E. Lee Chancey, who informed Major Craig that the city was in no financial shape to bear the expenses of these maneuvers.
 Prior to the talks with the Mayor, two Army Air Corps officers – Melvin Asp and Charles Skaw – had suggested that Major Craig contact Jerry Waterman if he encountered any difficulties in holding the maneuvers around Tampa.
-Waterman was chairman of the Tampa Chamber of Commerce Aviation Committee and an aviation enthusiast who could prove helpful in the air exercise discussions.
+Waterman (of the Maas brothers family) was chairman of the Tampa Chamber of Commerce Aviation Committee and an aviation enthusiast who could prove helpful in the air exercise discussions.
 As it turned out, Jerry Waterman’s intercession overcame all the obstacles.

 Davis Islands Coliseum, 1932